semprag/semprag.github.io/basics.md

 ## Prohibited packages

-The following packages overwrite or violate the *S&P* style, and should be avoided.
+The following packages overwrite or violate the *S&P* style, and should not be used.

 - geometry
 - fullpage
 - epltxfn
+- pslatex
+- rotating
+- multicol
+- setspace
+- caption

 ## Turing completeness and complexity